Last updated : 9th November 2014

 Hall: "Miss Mather, may I point out to you that this is not the sort of court to which you are accustomed.
 Ultimately we have no judicial powers - we can merely make findings and recommendations."

 Mather: "I am aware, Mr President, that this is not a court of law - but I hope we shall find it is a court of justice!"

-Hall: "Miss Mather, I think you've made your point.
-Now if you would be kind enough to return to the body of the court..."
+Hall: "Miss Mather, I think we have all taken your point.
+Now perhaps if you would remain in the body of the court..."

 Mather: "CI5.
 Criminal Intelligence.
 A secret organisation.
 A dangerously omnipotent organation... and one, it seems, that is answerable to nobody other than its own controller!"

 Minister, very angry: "Mr President!!
 I must object!
-We are not here to inquire into CI5.
+We are not here to enquire into CI5.
 The object of the enquiry is to look into the death of Paul Martin Coogan."